 I received my Bachelors Degree in Visual Arts from Illinois State University where I studied both Design and Theatre Arts.
 I began work at a Sales Promotion agency in Chicago but was lured to California and into the world of feature animation.

-While working in the animation industry as a color stylist, I was able to immerse myself in the use of color to create mood, lighting and character.
+While working in the animation industry as a color stylist, I was able to immerse myself in the use of color to create mood, lighting, and character.
 I learned a great deal about design during these years while working with some of the finest draftsmen and most creative animation artists in the world.
-When I returned to graphic design, my work was invested with a bolder, more energetic quality than it had known before.
+When I returned to graphic design in 2003, my work was invested with a bolder, more energetic quality than it had known before.

-I remain fascinated by the raw and expressive quality of the gesture drawings that make up the earliest stages in the animation process.
-Before they are cleaned up, painted and subjected to the camera, these drawings contain a beauty that rivals the finest master’s works for their ability to capture movement in a static image.
 I try to bring some of that organic hand-drawn warmth to my design projects whenever possible.
-In a field littered with bad clip art and cold, mechanical perfection, I amuse myself by remembering that the human imagination is still the greatest tool at our disposal.
+In a field littered with logo-making bots, and mechanical perfection, I amuse myself by remembering that the human imagination is still the greatest tool at our disposal.